mrigorir/air-pollution-data/README.md

-# React & Redux capstone project - Air Pullution Data
+# React & Redux capstone project - Air Pollution Data

-> This React capstone project is about building a mobile web application to check a list of metrics (numeric values) witch weere created making use of React and Redux.An API ([OpenWeahter](https://openweathermap.org/api/air-pollution)) was chosen to provide numeric data and then build the webapp around it.
+> This React capstone project is about building a mobile web application to check a list of metrics (numeric values) that were created by making use of React and Redux.
+An API ([OpenWeahter](https://openweathermap.org/api/air-pollution)) was chosen to provide numeric data and then build the web app around it.

-### The webapp will have several pages:
+### The web app will have several pages:

-- One page with a list of items that are filtered by continent, showing it's countries.
+- One page with a list of items that are filtered by continent, showing its countries.

-- One page for the item details showing country 's air data pollution values **(Ozone, Nitrogen Monoxide, Anmmonia, etc).**
+- One page for the item details showing country's air data pollution values **(Ozone, Nitrogen Monoxide, Ammonia, etc).**

 ## This project was built with: